weixk2015/DeepSFM/README.md

 # DeepSFM

-This is an PyTorch implementation of the ECCV2020 (Oral) paper "DeepSFM: Structure From Motion Via Deep Bundle Adjustment".
+This is a PyTorch implementation of the ECCV2020 (Oral) paper "DeepSFM: Structure From Motion Via Deep Bundle Adjustment".

 In this work, we design a physical driven architecture, namely DeepSFM,